feysel-hussien/web-assignments/README.md

 Smart Notes represents the next evolution in note-taking applications, combining functionality, security, and collaboration to meet the diverse needs of users.
 With its user-friendly interface and powerful features, Smart Notes is poised to revolutionize the way you capture, manage, and share information.

+Primary Functionality: **Notes**
+CRUD operations for creating, reading, updating, and deleting notes.

+Additional CRUD Feature: **Tags**
+CRUD operations for creating, reading, updating, and deleting tags associated with the notes.

+Our web application is a notes management platform that allows users to  create, organize, and edit their notes.